If you’re in the art world, I’m sure you’ve read or heard about media and medium in art. But what do these art terms mean?

 Multimedia in art is the process of combining different media to form a final product or artwork.
 You can usually find multimedia in Videos (sound + film).

 “Multi” means many, and “Media” is the different types of art media that we can use creatively.
-So multimedia forms “many different types of art media together.”
+So multimedia forms “many different types of art media together.”, giving it a whole new meaning.

 These multimedia creations are usually computer-assisted.
 They combine text, images, and sound to create a final product.